We bridge the gap between aerospace and robotics to provide safety, efficiency, and performance.

 WHAT WE DO

 Near Earth Autonomy is creating a future where autonomous flight is commonplace and safe.
 Our work enables a range of unmanned aircraft (i.e., sub-meter to full scale) to operate across multiple applications.

 CEO & Co-Founder

 Sanjiv leads the technical and business strategy for the company.
 He brings 25 years of experience in autonomous ground and air vehicles operating in extreme environments.
 Key area of his expertise are in perception and planning for air and ground vehicles.
 In addition, he specializes in the coordination of teams of (human and robotic) agents performing complex tasks.
-Sanjiv obtained his PhD in Robotics at Carnegie Mellon University in 1995 and has since been on the faculty at the Robotics Institute.
-Sanjiv is the Editor in Chief of the Journal of Field Robotics.
+Sanjiv obtained his PhD in Robotics at Carnegie Mellon University in 1995.
 Near Earth is his third commercial venture.

 COO & Co-Founder

-Marcel Bergerman oversees the company's operation, including funding procurement, contracting, project management, and project retirement.
+Marcel oversees the company's operation, including funding procurement, contracting, project management, and project retirement.
 Additionally, he leads the company's financial, human resources, and administrative operations.
 He obtained his PhD in Electrical and Computer Engineering at Carnegie Mellon University in 1996.
 Prior to joining Near Earth, he was a faculty at Carnegie Mellon's Robotics Institute for 6 years.
-Mr. Bergerman is also a co-founder of MySTEM Academy, a technology education venture that teaches programming and robotics to elementary and middle school children.
+Marcel is also a co-founder of MySTEM Academy, a technology education venture that teaches programming and robotics to elementary and middle school children.

 CTO & Co-Founder